microsoft/service-fabric-healer/README.md

 ## Configuration as Logic

-To learn more about FabricHealer's logic as configuration, [click here.](Documentation/LogicWorkflows.md)
+To learn more about FabricHealer's logic as configuration model, [click here.](Documentation/LogicWorkflows.md)

 ## Quickstart